twbattaglia/HANSolo-manuscript/README.md

 # HANSolo-manuscript
 "Identification of patient-specific T cell neoantigens through HLA-agnostic genetic screens"

-This is a repository of code for the analyses associated with the paper "Identification of patient-specific T cell neoantigens through HLA-agnostic genetic screens" by Cattaneo et al. (Submitted)
+This repository supports the manuscript, "Identification of patient-specific T cell neoantigens through HLA-agnostic genetic screens."
+This repo contains the code to perform the analyses described in the manuscript.

+If you use this code, please cite the manuscript:

+>  Identification of patient-specific T cell neoantigens through HLA-agnostic genetic screens.
+(Submitted)

+At this time the data objects (e.g .rda) are only available upon request.

 ### Description